 I remember the moment when I went full-time to my business.
-For me was easy, because I was fired a few months earlier and I was committed to starting my own business and don’t work for anybody else, ever again.
+For me was easy, because I was fired a few months earlier and I was committed to starting my own online business and will never work for anyone else.

 That was a tough time, but in terms of decision-making was very easy.
 When you have no job, you don’t have anything to lose.

 But what happens when you have a 9-to-5 job, fairly well paid, and a mortgage to pay every month?

 Even if you hate the job and you really want to quit to go full-time with your business the right moment never shows up —and trust me, it never will.

 Perhaps you have already started to take advantage of your freelance skills and are making extra income working in your spare time for online clients.

 You might already have a site up and running and you got your first few reviews.
 At this point, you have two options that lie ahead of you:

 - Write a nice-looking, shiny resignation paper and present it to your manager, and then go full time on your new business venture.